Rahul-Chahar/Arrays-Attendance_Management_System/todo/Promise_clouser.md

 })

 /**
-* Only if all of them comes, I will marry , else not marry */
+* Only if all of them come, I will marry, else not marry */

 const friendPromises = [dost1Promise, dost2Promise, dost3Promise]